Advocare’s purpose is to support and protect the rights of older people in Western Australia.

-An advocate is someone who speaks or writes in support of another person – and that is what we can offer you.
+An advocate is someone who speaks or writes in support of another person – and that is what Advocare can offer to you.

-Advocare has a team of advocates who are there to assist you, and our advocates are only a phone call away.
-They will listen to your concerns and provide practical assistance such as:
+We have a team of advocates available to support you, and they are only a phone call away.

 - Supplying information and resources